JensRantil/jensrantil.github.io/content/posts/2024-02-25_a-data-structures-curriculum.md

 * JavaScript Objects
   * When iterating over the keys in a JavaScript object, what is the order of iteration?
-  * What type of data structure do you/we prefer?
+  * What type of data structure(s) do you think a JavaScript object is being backed by?

 * Linked Lists
   * What is a linked list?